 175.2 Bo'ness or Borrowstounness

 Bo'ness or Borrowstounness is a town in NW Linlithgowshire, just north of the town of Linlithgow.
 A seaport since 1748, the Bo’ness stands on a low ness or promontory washed by the Firth of Forth.
 Daniel Defoe described it, early in last century, as "consisting only of one straggling street, extended close to the water along the shore, but a town that has been, and still is, of the greatest trade to Holland and France of any in Scotland, after Leith."
-An early photo of the town is shown above and another from the Falkirk Historical Society is shown below.
+An early photo of the town is shown above.

 175.3 Map showing Linlithgow and nearby locations